sat-group/sypet/README.md

 # Acknowledgments

 SyPet 2.0 is mainly developed and maintained by Ruben Martins at CMU.
-We would like to thank the UToPiA research group lead by Isil Dillig at UT Austin and Yu Feng at UCSB for starting this project.
+We would like to thank the UToPiA research group lead by Isil Dillig at UT Austin and Yu Feng at UCSB (former PhD student at UT Austin) for their collaboration in this project.
 We would also like to thank all contributors to this project, namely, Yuepeng Wang at UT Austin, Tom Reps at UW-Madison and Kaige Liu, Anlun Xu, Tianlei Pan and Mayank Jain at CMU.